UndergraduateArtificialIntelligenceClub/intro-to-git-2526/practice/demo-conflict.md

-# Live Demo File
+# 🎭 Live Demo: Merge Conflicts in Action

-**This file is for the instructor live demo.**
+Welcome to the conflict demo!
+The instructors will use this file to show you how merge conflicts happen and how to resolve them.

 ---

-## Workshop Highlight

-[BOTH INSTRUCTORS: Edit this line during the live demo!]
+## What Makes Git Awesome?

+Git is an essential tool for modern development because it enables collaboration, version control, and seamless teamwork.

 ---

 ## Why This Demo Matters

-This demonstrates:
+Conflicts are a normal part of team development.
+When two people edit the same line of code, Git needs human help to decide which version to keep.

+**What you'll see:**
+- Two instructors editing the same line at the same time
-- How conflicts happen in real development
+- How Git detects the conflict
+- What conflict markers look like
-- How to resolve them collaboratively
+- How to resolve it collaboratively
-- How PRs work with conflicts
+- How the resolved code gets merged back

+**Remember:** Conflicts aren't errors—they're Git asking for your input!

 ---

-**Note for instructors:** See `INSTRUCTOR-DEMO.md` for the full script.
+## Your Turn Later

+After watching this demo, you'll understand:
+- ✅ When conflicts happen
+- ✅ What the markers mean
+- ✅ How to resolve them
+- ✅ Why communication with your team helps

+When you work on real projects, you'll handle conflicts naturally using the same process you just saw!

+---

+**Pro tip:** If you're ever unsure which version to keep during a conflict, talk to the person you conflicted with.
+Two brains are better than one! 🧠🧠